pwizla/strapi-docs-docusaurus-poc/versioned_docs/version-0.1.0/user-docs/content-types-builder/creating-new-content-type.md

 # Creating content-types

-::: callout The Content-type Builder is only accessible to create and update content-types when your Strapi application is in a development environment, else it will be in a read-only mode in other environments.
+:::note The Content-type Builder is only accessible to create and update content-types when your Strapi application is in a development environment, else it will be in a read-only mode in other environments.
 <br/>
 :::